munificent/game-programming-patterns/book/event-queue.markdown

     <aside name="command">

-    Another word for "request" is "command", as in the <a href="command.html" class="gof-pattern">Command pattern</a>, and queues can be used there too.
+    Another word for "request" is "command", as in the <a href="command.html" class="gof-pattern">Command</a> pattern, and queues can be used there too.

     </aside>